Making A Difference in Our County

 Family and Consumer Sciences

-The Expanded Food and Nutrition Education Program (EFNEP) uses federal, state and local resources to provide research-based nutrition education to low-income families with children, teaching them how to purchase and prepare nutritious meals on a budget.
+The Expanded Food and Nutrition Education Program uses federal, state, and local resources to provide research-based nutrition education to low-income families with children, teaching them how to purchase and prepare nutritious meals on a budget.

-In 2019, EFNEP reached 317 adults and 226 youth in the Laurens County region.
-Of that total, 257 graduated and 85% improved their diet quality by eating more fruits and vegetables and drinking less sugary beverages.
-I
+In 2020, EFNEP directly reached 80 adults and 270 youth in the Laurens County region – 127 graduated and 93% of youth improved their diet quality by eating more fruits and vegetables and drinking less sugary beverages.

 Agriculture and Natural Resources